CMMC Phase 2 enforcement begins November 2026. See how to get certified →

 Rev 3 is not a minor update — it restructures control families, introduces Organization-Defined Parameters, and raises the bar for assessment evidence.

-Structural Changes
+Key Changes

-This adds flexibility but also adds responsibility — organizations must justify their chosen parameter values.
+Rather than prescribing specific values for certain controls, Rev 3 allows organizations to define parameters based on risk assessment.
+This adds flexibility but also responsibility — organizations must justify their chosen values.

 Enhanced Assessment Procedures

 Rev 3 makes continuous monitoring a practical requirement, not just a recommendation.
-Periodic assessments alone will no longer satisfy the framework.

 Preparing for the Transition

-Early movers gain a dual advantage: stronger security posture today and smoother assessment readiness when CMMC adopts Rev 3.
+Early movers gain a dual advantage: stronger security posture today and smoother assessment readiness when CMMC formally adopts Rev 3.

 Ready to automate your cloud governance?